SkyeNetMC/SkyeNetV/DEPLOYMENT-GUIDE.md

 ### 3. Start Server
 - Start your Velocity proxy server
 - Monitor console for any errors during startup
-- Chat filter will automatically initialize with existing configurations

 ### 4. Verify Installation
 ```bash